PIH/openmrs-module-pihlesotho/README.md

 # openmrs-module-pihlesotho
 ======================================
-This contains the configurations for the Lesotho EMR
+This contains instructions for installing and configuring a Lesotho EMR SDK.

-## Pre-requisites
+# Pre-requisites

 Install the following software